print page

 A.15

-To meet the "teacher capability" criterion, non-language subject teachers adopting EMI teaching should have Level 3 or above in English Language of the Hong Kong Diploma of Secondary Education Examination, or Grade C or above in English Language (Syllabus B) of the defunct Hong Kong Certificate of Education Examination (HKCEE) (or Level 3 or above in English Language of the HKCEE in 2007 to 2011).
+To meet the "teacher capability" criterion, non-language subject teachers adopting EMI teaching should have Level 3 or above in English Language of the Hong Kong Diploma of Secondary Education Examination (HKDSE), or Grade C or above in English Language (Syllabus B) of the defunct Hong Kong Certificate of Education Examination (HKCEE) (or Level 3 or above in English Language of the HKCEE in 2007 to 2011).
 Other recognised qualifications include:

 Title of QualificationRecognised LevelRemarks